-If you need accommodation, counsellors will be happy to assist you in booking your stay (via telephone or online) through Tourism BC Approved properties.
+If you need accommodations, counsellors will be happy to assist you in booking your stay (via telephone or online) through Destination BC Approved properties.
 For your northern adventure there are up-to-date daily weather forecasts, road conditions, and Aurora Borealis forecast information.

 See our Visitor's Guide

 Q. Is the Alaska Highway paved all the way to Fairbanks?

 A. Yes, the Alaska Highway is paved from Dawson Creek to Fairbanks.
 In the summer there is always construction where you will have to drive on gravel, but these are not long distances.

 Q. Can we use American postage stamps to send postcards from Dawson Creek?

 A. Canadian postage is required to mail postcards to any country from Canada.
 Stamps can be purchased at the Visitor Information Centre or the local post office.
 Postcards can be mailed at the Visitor Information Centre, the local post office or drop boxes that are on the corner of 102 Avenue and 10th Street.